Add a Data Provider to WASDI¶

 }

-name is the unique code.
+• name is the unique code of the data provider

-parserConfig and adapterConfig are 2 possible specific config file that can be used by the Data Provider, one for the QueryExecutor and the other for the Provider Adapter.
+• parserConfig and adapterConfig are 2 possible specific config file that can be used by the Data Provider, one for the QueryExecutor and the other for the Provider Adapter.

-user and password, if present, are the credentials of the Data Provider.
+• user and password, if present, are the credentials of the Data Provider.

-cloudProvider is the unique code of the cloud where the DataProvider is hosted.
-Can be used to set the score of the performance for a specific file download. supportedPlatforms is an array if strings.
+• supportedPlatforms is an array if strings.
 Each String is a valid entry of the Plaforms supported by WASDI: here is written the list of plaforms that this DataProvider supports.

 "catalogues": [